 To me, a wedding planner is someone that makes decisions and takes action on behalf of a couple to assist in their wedding planning.
 A wedding coordinator is someone who helps work with a couple to guide the couple into making decisions and taking action.
-I am a wedding coordinator and I run my business basically like a consulting business.
-I will give you the information, facts, and provide recommendations to help you plan your wedding.
-I will not plan your wedding for you, and I will not make decisions for you.
-I want couples to be involved and invested in their wedding planning process.
+We are wedding coordinators and I run my business basically like a consulting business: we will give you the information, facts, and provide recommendations to help you plan your wedding, but we will not plan your wedding for you or make decisions for you.
+We want couples to be involved and invested in their wedding planning process.

 What does signing a contract with Capitol Romance Wedding Coordination get me?

 Signing a contract with Capitol Romance Wedding Coordination gives you access to our experiences and connections.
 We have met countless area wedding vendors and have access to a great number of resources in order to find what you might be looking for.
 It also gives you access to a set of customized tools we have created to assist you in planning a practical & personalized wedding.
 A contract also provides couples with unlimited access to us via email and a specified number of in-person meetings.

 In most cases it will be the responsibility of a couple to make purchases for their own wedding.
 As wedding coordinators, we do not offer this sort of feature.